 If you are in immediate danger or an unsafe situation please call 911

-Our crisis support program is designed to provide specialized services to survivors and those impacted by sexual violence who are in crisis.
+Our client support program is designed to provide specialized services to survivors and those impacted by sexual violence who are in crisis.
 This program is intended to help reduce clients’ distress levels, increase their sense of control, and develop safe and active coping skills.
-Our team also supports individuals waiting to receive counselling services.
+Our team of client Advocates also supports individuals waiting to receive counselling services.

 These services consist of:

 - Approximately 1-3 sessions, upto 50 minutes in length;